the fp is weather-climate-geography

 Kenya Weather, climate and geography

-Weather & climate
+Weather and climate

 Best time to visit

-Kenya covers 580,367 sq km (224,000 sq miles) and sits astride the equator.
+Kenya covers 580,367 sq km (224,081 sq miles) and sits astride the equator.
 It shares borders with Ethiopia in the north, Sudan in the northwest, Uganda in the west, Tanzania in the south and Somalia in the northeast.
-To the east lies the 480 km (300 mile) Indian Ocean coastline.
+To the east lies the 480 km (300 miles) Indian Ocean coastline.
 The country is divided into four regions: the arid deserts of the north; the savannah lands of the south; the fertile lowlands along the coast; and highlands in the west, where the capital Nairobi is situated.

-Northwest of Nairobi runs the Rift Valley, dotted with lakes and containing the town of Nakuru, while further west the Aberdare National Park is overlooked by Kenya’s highest peak, and Africa’s second tallest mountain after Mount Kilimanjaro, Mount Kenya (5,200m/17,000ft), which also is a national park.
+Northwest of Nairobi runs the Rift Valley, dotted with lakes and containing the town of Nakuru, while further west the Aberdare National Park is overlooked by Kenya’s highest peak, and Africa’s second tallest mountain after Mount Kilimanjaro, Mount Kenya (5,199m/17,057ft), which also is a national park.
 In the far northwest is Lake Turkana (formerly Lake Rudolph), and in the southwest is Kenya's share of Lake Victoria.